-Considering the growing epidemic of breast cancer, many women going through menopause are prone to ask the question, “What causes breast cancer?”
+Considering the growing epidemic of breast cancer, many women going through menopause are prone to ask what causes it.
 As with most cancers, a definitive answer still eludes healthcare professionals and cancer treatment experts.
-However, there are a few factors that may play a major role in your likelihood of developing breast cancer before, during and after menopause.
+However, there are a few factors that may play a major role in your likelihood of developing breast cancer before, during, and after menopause.

 Follow this checklist to figure out which lifestyle triggers can increase or decrease your risk of breast cancer.

 Assessment #1: How Long Have You Been Exposed to Natural Estrogen?

 Women who have a longer lifetime exposure to estrogen are more likely to develop breast cancer.
 This includes females who began menstruating before their teens and women who go through menopause later in life.

 Assessment #2: Are You Taking Birth Control Pills?